WRITING TO HONOR GOD

 Author of three books: Publishing’s New Frontier, Finding Faith in the City Care Forgot (no longer in print) and A Reason to Believe (no longer in print).

-Short stories: Elohiym’s Words was a best seller on Amazon Shorts before Amazon abandoned the program.
+Short stories: Elohiym’s Words, a best seller on Amazon Shorts before Amazon abandoned the program.
 Burger King a story of true friendship in the gift book series The Best Friend in the World, (Howard Books).
 Something for Me about finding love God’s way in the gift book How I Met My True Love, (Xulon Press).
 Her contributions to David C Cook’s Power for Living curriculum include Chain of Pearls, No Other Way, The Gift, and Unashamed Love.

 Rev. Myers is a credentialed minister with the Assemblies of God and certified Belief Therapist with Therapon Institute.
-She available to speak at church events, women’s meetings, book clubs, and writing conferences.
+She is available to speak at church events, women’s meetings, book clubs, and writing conferences.